PKNCA: Noncompartmental Analysis in R

 0.4 What’s new in 0.12.2

-• tmin parameter — minimum pre-Tmax concentration
+• tmin parameter — time of minimum observed concentration

 • Sparse AUMC and five new sparse-derived parameters (cl.sparse.last, kel.sparse.last, mrt.ivint.last, vss.sparse.last, vz.sparse.last)